College Fee Waivers: Complete Guide to Saving Thousands

 - Counselors verify eligibility through the district's standard process

-NACAC Fee waivers Process
+NACAC Fee Waiver Process

 - Students complete their section